citrusapple/VRWhackADiglett/README.md

 This is my first attempt on creating a virtual reality game.
 Downloading the .apk file on an android device and use Google Cardboard to whack some digletts on their heads with a pokeball.

 All 3D model assets are original work created on Blender.
-This game was developed with C# scripts with the Unity Engine following a tutorial on an <a href= "https://www.udemy.com/build-30-mini-virtual-reality-games-in-unity-3d-from-scratch/">Udemy course</a> with some deviation.
+This game was developed with C# scripts with the Unity Engine following a tutorial on an <a href= "https://www.udemy.com/build-30-mini-virtual-reality-games-in-unity-3d-from-scratch/" target ="_blank">Udemy course</a> with some deviation.

 Here is a render of the game enviornment.